Uni halls vs. private accommodation: How to choose

 Further away from the university

-Most student housing is usually located further away from university than halls, which means you’ll have to walk, cycle or use public transport to get to your lectures.
-This sounds fine and dandy in the summer, but can be a drag in the cold winter months – especially if it’s raining!
-They’re also usually further away from the city centre, which means expensive taxis home after nights out.
+Most private student accommodation is located further away from university than student halls, which means you’ll have to walk, cycle or use public transport to get to your lectures.
+This might sound fine in the summer, but can be a drag in the cold winter months – especially if it’s raining!
+They’re also usually further away from the city centre, which means more taxis home after nights out.

 Quality of the housing

-Unfortunately, student housing can be poorly maintained.
-They’re often older properties with poor insulation, which can mean higher energy bills – or shivering – in the winter months.
-Problems with damp, mould and other issues are present in some uni housing, and landlords might not be responsive to requests for maintenance and repairs.
+As private rentals won’t have on-site maintenance – and landlords often own multiple properties – they’re often not as well maintained.
+They’re mostly older properties, which can have less insulation, which can mean higher energy bills – or shivering – in the winter months.
+Problems with damp, mould and other issues can also happen in some rentals, and private landlords might not be as responsive to requests for maintenance and repairs.

 Less legal protection